Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Real-World Experiments

 \subsection{Cross-Directional Walking}

 Beyond balancing between tracking and compliance, we further evaluate whether the policy can integrate multiple objectives simultaneously.
 Drawing from observations in earlier experiments, we choose preference weights $w_c, w_f, w_r = [1.5, 0.5, 2.0]$, which provide a practical balance between command tracking and force compliance.
 With this configuration, the robot is commanded to walk forward or laterally while being subjected to orthogonal external forces, as illustrated in \Cref{fig:title}(b).
-Demonstrations of these experiments are provided in the supplementary video.

 Under these settings, the robot consistently produces diagonal walking, effectively combining the commanded velocity and the compliant response to external forces.
 This emergent behavior highlights the MORL policy’s ability not only to trade off between objectives, but also to synthesize them into coherent locomotion strategies in real time.